What did you study at NYU, and what do you do today?

 What are three words that define NYU for you?

 The first word that comes to mind when I think about NYU is "global."
 NYU is a truly global university with sites on multiple continents.
 NYU is also "inclusive": it admits a high percentage of international students and first-generation college students.
 Last but not least, NYU is "forward-thinking."
 It has evolved into one of the country's leading universities, not only in the arts but also in science and technology.

 Share your most memorable moments from NYU.

+What was your favorite class at NYU?
 If you could take one more NYU class today, what would it be?

 If you could give one piece of advice to NYU's graduating students, what would it be?